 AvoDerm Natural Dog Food is a high-protein dog food ideal for very active adult dogs.
-It is very rich in proteins, vitamins, minerals and antioxidants coming from quality chicken, lamb and turkey.
-It also embeds avocado, apple, brown rice, flax seed, alfalfa meal, herring and kelp meals.
-There are many other ingredients that provides many benefits for your dog.
+It is very rich in proteins, vitamins, minerals, and antioxidants coming from quality chicken, lamb, and turkey.
+It also embeds avocado, apple, brown rice, flaxseed, alfalfa meal, herring, and kelp meals.
+There are many other ingredients that provide many benefits for your dog.

-This great AvoDerm dog food contains as one of it mains ingredients omega-rich Californian avocados which have a boatload of great benefits ranging from a softer skin, to being a natural source of vitamins and antioxidants for a healthier immune system.
+This great AvoDerm dog food contains as one of its mains ingredients omega-rich Californian avocados which have a boatload of great benefits ranging from softer skin to being a natural source of vitamins and antioxidants for a healthier immune system.
 This kibble does not contain corn, wheat, or artificial colorings.
 It is a highly digestible formula perfect for preventing digestive problems in dogs.